 - Bleeding in the brain may require neurosurgery to remove blood clots and relieve pressure on the brain.

 - Prevention is key to avoiding head injury, especially in motor vehicle accidents and sports injuries.

 Head injury introduction

-Head injuries are one of the most common causes of death and disability in the United States.
-There are 1.7 million traumatic brain injuries in the United States.
-Of the total number of people with head injuries, 52,000 people per year die and 275,000 people are hospitalized.
-However, the majority of patients with head injuries are treated and released from the emergency room.
+While head injuries are one of the most common causes of death and disability in the United States.
+A majority of patients with head injuries are treated and released from the emergency room.

 Blows to the head most often cause brain injury, but shaking may also cause damage.
 The face and jaw are located in the front of the head, and brain injury may also be associated with injuries to these structures.
-It is also important to note that a head injury does not always mean that there is also a brain injury; the skull is meant to protect the brain.
+It is also important to note that a head injury does not always mean that there is also a brain injury.

 The brain is a soft and pliable material, almost jelly-like in feel, and is surrounded by a thin layer of cerebrospinal fluid (CSF).
 The brain is lined by thin layers of tissue called the meninges; 1) the pia mater, 2) the arachnoid mater, and 3) the dura mater.
 The cerebrospinal fluid is present in the space beneath the arachnoid layer called the subarachnoid space.

 The dura mater is very thick and has septae, or partitions, that help support the brain within the skull.
 The septae attach to the inner lining of the bones of the skull.
 The dura mater also helps support the large veins that return blood from the brain to the heart.

 The spaces between the meninges are usually very small but they can fill with blood when trauma occurs, and this buildup of blood can potentially press into the brain tissue and cause damage.